These color names appear in the 16th-century Istanbul estate records I analyzed.

 Kibritî (or kibridî), light yellow.
 Literally sulphur yellow.
 There were four light yellow garments–two kaftans, a zıbın, and a pair of diz çakşır–three of which belonged to women.
 Three of the four garments were expensive; one was of Atlas silk, and another was of kemha brocade.
 I suspect there are so few light yellow garments listed, and the garments are so expensive, because only wealthier people had wardrobes so extensive that it was necessary to distinguish light yellow from regular yellow.

 Yeşil, green.
-Of the 79 green garments in the estate records, only about 17 belonged to or were willed to women.
 Green was apparently considered a modest, retrained color suitable for outerwear; 46 of the green garments, or 58%, were feraces, while most of the rest were dolama, kaftans, çukas, kürdiyes, and raincoats.
 Women also wore green zıbıns.

 Neftî, literally naphtha green.
 A dark green that one source calls green-black, and another calls dark greenish-brown.